etnt/edbg/README.md

 * dump_output_lazy : trace output goes to file not so often (default)
 * monotonic_ts : show the elapsed monotonic nano seconds
 * send_receive : trace send/receive messages from 'known' pids
+* memory : track the memory usage of the 'known' pids

 Tracing in an Erlang node is setup by the `erlang:trace/3` and `erlang:trace_pattern/3` BIFs`.
 The generated trace output in